believer/willcodefor.beer/posts/exact-time-of-a-git-commit.md

 ![exact-commit-time](/assets/exact-commit-time.png)

-If you want an even more precise time that includes seconds or if you just want to get the time using the terminal, you can use the following command.
+If you want an even more precise time that includes seconds or if you want to get the time using the terminal, you can use the following command.

 ```bash
 git show -s --format=%ci <commit-sha>